ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

     self.features_hog.append(hog_feature)
 ```

-We were then capable of getting features for individual areas of the image by calculating the HOG offsets, `x` horizontal offset, `y` vertical and `s` the side of the square area
+We were then capable of getting features for individual areas of the image by calculating the HOG offsets, horizontal offset `x`, vertical `y` and the side of the square area `s`.

 ```python
 _x = max((x // 8) - 1, 0)